 - De-solder the blue LED’s

-- solder on the IR-LED’s.
-Please take note of LED polarity! video
+- Solder on the IR-LED’s.
+Please take note of LED polarity!
+Video guide

 # Replace IR-blocking Filter on the Eye Camera